luhhujbb/clj-online/README.md

 # clj-online

-A Clojure library designed to ... well, that part is up to you.
+Library to interact with online.net API.

 ## Usage

-FIXME
+Import the lib into your project load a token and send request

 ## License

-Copyright © 2016 FIXME
+Copyright Jean-Baptiste Besselat - Linkfluence SAS © 2016

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.